ViktorArtemiev/Surveys/README.md

 and used [Kotlin View Binding Extension](https://kotlinlang.org/docs/tutorials/android-plugin.html) to bind UI components in layouts to the app's data sources.

-For loading and diaplaying small chunks of result data at a time used [Paging](https://developer.android.com/topic/libraries/architecture/paging)
+For loading and diaplaying small chunks of result data used [Paging](https://developer.android.com/topic/libraries/architecture/paging)

 Used [Dagger2](https://github.com/google/dagger) for dependency injection and heavily relied on [dagger-android](https://google.github.io/dagger/android.html) to abstract away boiler-plate code.

-# Third-party libraries
+## Third-party libraries

 [Retrofit](https://square.github.io/retrofit) for communication with server side.